THE OLD TESTAMENT HOUSE OF THE LORD: TEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

-When that which is perfect has come, that which is in part shall be done away.
-(I Corinthians 13:10).
+But when that which is perfect has come, then that which is in part will be done away.
+(I Corinthians 13:10)

 The day will arrive when we shall see the Lord face to face.
 We shall be with Him for ever and shall have a glorious body that no longer is subject to “thorns in the flesh.”

 There will be no more perceiving “through a glass darkly”; no more perplexities; no more attempting to glean God’s will and purpose from tongues, prophecies, and dreams.
 Every Christian will possess the full revelation of the Godhead (Hebrews 8:11; Revelation 22:3-5).